 Just like the seat belt in my car, cybersecurity can easily become second nature to your organization.
 The sooner you embed security into your decision-making process, the sooner you can negate the belief that security slows down the business.

 A chief information security officer (CISO) can help you accelerate your digital transformation and support business goals by adhering to the following principles:

 - Develop a risk-based approach to all business and IT initiatives.

 - Protect the data, not just the infrastructure.

 - Consolidate identity across all platforms, including on-premises, cloud and mobile.

 - Understand that compliance is just the first step, not the end goal.

 Increased Collaboration Drives Digital Transformation

-When I spoke this week at Cybersecurity Nexus (CSX), I remembered the lesson of the seat belt and how something that seems uncomfortable at first can quickly become just another fact of life — one that ultimately keeps you safer.
+In a recent presentation at the Cybersecurity Nexus (CSX) conference, I was reminded about my childhood experience with seat belts.
+It’s amazing how something that seems uncomfortable at first can quickly become just another fact of life — one that ultimately keeps you safer.
 More specifically, I explored how line-of-business (LOB) executives and information security professionals can and should work together to implement security controls, adopt a risk-based decision-making process and drive the next wave of innovations to support business growth.

 This digital transformation can serve as a great opportunity to revamp your security program to foster greater collaboration between the IT team and LOB executives.
 To begin the process, the CISO should first locate the organization’s sensitive data, then consolidate identity and access management (IAM) and device management controls.
 Finally, the CISO should infuse these strategies into the organization’s DevOps processes.